What Was The Major Cause Of Ww1

 • Q: Was Germany solely responsible for starting World War I?
 A: While Germany's actions played a significant role in escalating the crisis, attributing sole responsibility is an oversimplification.
 The war resulted from a complex interaction of multiple factors and actors.

 • Q: What was the role of Austria-Hungary in starting the war?
-A: Austria-Hungary's decision to issue a harsh ultimatum to Serbia, and its subsequent declaration of war, was a pivotal moment in the chain of events that led to the war.
+A: Austria-Hungary's decision to issue a harsh ultimatum to Serbia, and its subsequent declaration of war, was a important moment in the chain of events that led to the war.

 • Q: What is the significance of the Treaty of Versailles?
 A: The Treaty of Versailles, signed after the war, imposed harsh penalties on Germany and contributed to the resentment and instability that ultimately led to World War II.